nanocosmos/documentation-net/docs/cloud-frontend-v3/Dashboard_Live_Processing.md

 :::info  Prerequisites
 Before you get started, make sure you have an active bintu account, whether it's part of a trial or a paid plan. <br/>
-To use the **`opcodes`** feature, ensure it is enabled for your account.
+To use the **`live processing`** feature, ensure it is enabled for your account.
 You can verify this by checking your [Organisation Overview](https://dashboard.nanostream.cloud/organisation).

 If you have not created an account or enabled the feature yet, you can [sign up](https://dashboard.nanostream.cloud/auth?signup) or reach out to our dedicated sales team via the [contact form](https://www.nanocosmos.de/contact) or by sending an email to sales(at)nanocosmos.de.